vasra/GameOfLifeCUDA/README.md

-# GameOfLifeCUDATest
+# GameOfLifeCUDA
-Unit testing for the shared CUDA library
+Implementation of Conway's game of life using CUDA.
+Unit testing also implemented inside the /test directory.